-TYPE 2 DIABETES INFORMATION: Pursuant to California Education Code Section 49452.7, this type 2 diabetes information is for local educational agencies to provide to parents and guardians of incoming seventh grade students beginning July 1, 2010.
-The California Department of Education developed this type 2 diabetes information in collaboration with the California Department of Public Health, American Diabetes Association, California School Nurses Organization, and Children's Hospital of Orange County.
-Also see available translations of this information.
+TYPE 2 DIABETES INFORMATION: Pursuant to California Education Code Section 49452.7, local educational agencies are to provide to parents and guardians of incoming seventh grade students type 2 diabetes information.
+The California Department of Education developed the following type 2 diabetes information in collaboration with the California Department of Public Health, American Diabetes Association, California School Nurses Organization, and Children's Hospital of Orange County.
+Translations of this information are available.

-Description
+Description: